 WIEGAND CENTER-Built in 1970 through a donation from Edwin L. Wiegand, Wiegand Center contains classrooms, science labs, faculty offices, and an auditorium.
 Administrative and faculty offices for the Department of Physical Sciences and the School of Nursing are located here.
-In 1987 a four-classroom wing was added and named Wiegand Annex.
+In 1987 a four-classroom wing was added and is named Posner Hall.